 Christopher Fox (b.
 1975) is an American composer, conductor, and educator who resides in Howard County, MD.
-Mr. Fox is an active guest conductor for honors choirs and regularly presents workshops to music educators.
+Mr. Fox is an active guest conductor for honors choirs throughout the region and regularly presents workshops to music educators.
 He has been praised for his ability to connect with students of all ages, his innovative approaches to the changing male voice, and his sight-reading techniques.
 He has twice been awarded “Teacher of the Year” while teaching across all music disciplines (K-12) and served for eight years as adjunct faculty for the University of Mary Washington Theatre Department.

 Mr. Fox received his Bachelor of Science in Music Education from Indiana University of Pennsylvania, and his Master’s in Education from The University of Loyola, Baltimore where he received his Kodály certification from The American Kodály Institute.